gseriche/gonzaloseriche.rocks/blog/content/privacy-policy.md

 We use cookies for analytics purposes.
 You can choose to accept or decline cookies through our consent banner.
 The following types of cookies may be used:

 ### Essential Cookies

 - Purpose: Required for the website to function
 - Duration: Session
 - No consent required

 ### Analytics Cookies (Google Analytics)

 - Purpose: Understanding website usage
 - Duration: 2 years
 - Requires explicit consent
 - Can be declined without affecting website functionality

+## Google Tag Manager

+We use Google Tag Manager (GTM) to manage and deploy marketing tags (snippets of code or tracking pixels) on our website.
+GTM helps us measure traffic and visitor behavior, understand the impact of our online advertising and social channels, and improve our site using tools like heat mapping.

+GTM may load scripts from other domains owned by third parties, including Google's own services.
+These third-party scripts may set their own cookies.
+You can control GTM loading through our cookie consent banner.

+Data collected through GTM may include:

+- Pages visited
+- Time spent on pages
+- Technical information about your browser and device
+- Approximate location (country level)
+- Interaction with site elements

+This data helps us:

+- Understand how visitors use our site
+- Identify popular content
+- Improve user experience
+- Make data-driven decisions about content

 ## How We Use Your Information

 Information collected through Google Analytics helps us:

 - Understand how visitors use our website
 - Improve our content and user experience
 - Track the effectiveness of our content